IvanRamosDataTech/HotelRevenueManagement/exporatory analysis  journal.md

 **NOTE** (Add 1 as long as current reservation's `is_canceled` = 1)

+## Extra Amenities exploration

+### Problem statement
+    We have an hypothesis that customers with babies are more likely to use our extra services (parking, meals etc). can you please validate if that is true?

+For this hypothesis exploration, we are going to rely on 2 parameters available in our dataset:
+- `total_special_requests` Extra services a customer may need during staying.
+- `required_car_parking_spaces`.
+Spaces reserved for a customer

+As a complementary study, we are going to get to know better our customers with babies by exploring following variables:
+- `meal` To identify if there's an special preference of meal menu for customers with babies
+- `market_segment` To Identify if customers with babies have a bigger density in certain segments.

+I labeled reservations to classify with babies.
+If at least 1 baby is reported by customer without babies.
+If customers don't bring babies to the hotel

+As reservations without babies is vast greater (98.8%) than the ones without babies, then we are going to use rations to make a fair comparison.

 ## Other intriguing findings

 While I was calculating total income for business, I played around with is_cancelled, deposity_type and reservation_status.
 I found 47 observations that seem to be incongruent, because they were cancelled , but also has status as Check-out.